arincons2/SQL-Project-Air-quality-management-system/README.md

 -	The merging of weather and air quality tables combined with window functions, aggregations and common table expressions (CTEs) allowed the examination of the relationship between PM2.5, average temperature (Avg_T), and precipitation.
 -	The analysis revealed a correlation between monthly PM2.5 levels and monthly air temperature (Avg_T).
 High PM2.5 levels are associated with high Avg_T values, whereas low PM2.5 levels correspond to low Avg_T values.
 In contrast, there is no evident relationship between PM2.5 levels and precipitation (Precip).

+##**Recommendations**
+* Protective measures for people must be taken on months with the highest air pollution, namely February and March.
+For instance, communication campaigns about health risks should be conducted during these months, especially for individuals with respiratory issues.
+* Transportation measures should be taken on months with the highest air pollution.
+For instance, fostering the use of public transportation and low-carbon-emission transport, as well as imposing license plate restrictions.

 ## **Code based tasks and insights**